burke-lab/NatSus2020/README.md

 * **NatSus2020_replication.Rproj**: organizes the replication materials into an RStudio Project.

 ## Instructions
-The repository is ~270Mb (and >2Gb if you download all the data with script 00)
+The repository is ~360Mb (and >2Gb if you download all the raw data using script 00)

 Users can manage replication through the R project "NatSus2020_replication.Rproj".
 Alternatively users can set working directory to NatSus2020 and run scripts independently.